About W. Terry Whalin

 As a writer, Terry has published more than 60 books with traditional publishers such as Zondervan, St. Martins Press, Tyndale and others.
 A traditional publisher pays you to write the book.
 Twice in his career, he has written book proposals which received a six-figure advance.
 One of these proposals is included in Book Proposals That Sell.
 A popular speaker at conferences, Terry often teaches about book proposals.

 What Others Say About Terry's Teaching on book proposals

 "With practical know-how and tons of proven tips, this book is like that wise friend who’s been in the business, knows what works and why.
 Step-by-step, Terry Whalin guides and inspires both beginners and even experienced writers to doing better, successful, meaningful work."

---Jeanette Thomason, Editorial Director Waterbrook/ Random House
+--Jeanette Thomason, former Editorial Director Waterbrook/ Random House

 "Traditional publishing is shrouded with mystery.
 Terry Whalin peels back the curtain to give authors an inside look at what a writer needs to provide a publisher.
 Following his advice will give you the edge you need to create a slam dunk proposal!"

 --Michael S. Hyatt, former Chairman of Thomas Nelson Publishers & founder of Platform University